h1t3re/c_hack/README.md

 2147483648 = -2147483648 = -1 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0

-We can observe that the number 2147483647 in binary is 0 at the most significant bit and 1's at the other bits.
-After adding one to the int 21474    83647 it become now -2147483648 and in binary it's a -1 at the most significant bit and 0's at the other bits.
+The number 2147483647 in binary is 0 at the most significant bit and 1's at the other bits.
+After adding one to the int 2147483647 it become now -2147483648 and in binary it's a -1 at the most significant bit and 0's at the other bits.

+We observe her that a bit "-1" apear from no where.

 And the limit is the number 4294967295, adding one to this number it becomes a 0 stored in 32 bit format like an integer in c language: